Table of Content

 PHP vs Nodejs: Ecosystem

 The Nodejs ecosystem has a wide range of libraries and frameworks, but they lag way behind PHP’s numbers.
-Although what Nodejs lacks in quantity, it makes up for with its variety of projects.
+Although Nodejs lacks in quantity, it makes up for its variety of projects.

 Since it’s used for both server-side and backend programming, the types of projects available range freely fitting into a larger number of use cases.